 From the first inquiry to the end of a contract, great communication is essential.
 What is the typical wait time between a service call and the problem being addressed?
-The average response time for a service call should be 4 hours between initial inquiry and the service technician is on-site.
+The average response time for a service call should be 4 hours between initial inquiry and the service technician being on-site.
 During your installation appointment, you should make sure that this is understood.

 Great Questions to Ask During an Initial Sales Appointment:

 There may be a set budget that you have in mind when going into a copier contract negotiation.
 If so, it is imperative to communicate that with your sales representative upfront.
 Whether fluid or hard-set, your budget should be important to any great salesperson.
 By asking this question upfront, it can eliminate over-budget equipment suggestions and save time in the sales process.
 With a flexible budget, there may be more room for add-ons like finishers or ongoing service options.
 The buyers’ checklist below is a great resource for determining what features are necessary for your office space.

 Internally, companies put a high value on their employees.
 So, why are many of them not holding external partners to the same standard?
 A great service technician is a tell-tale sign of a great company to partner with.
 You can set expectations from the first meeting by asking a few simple questions.

 By asking these simple questions, it should be easier to decide which of the quoting companies will be the best fit for you in a long-term partnership.
 Most copier service contracts average 5 years, for example.